Enterprise-CMCS/macpro-security-hub-sync/README.md

 import { SecurityHubJiraSync } from "@enterprise-cmcs/macpro-security-hub-sync";
 ```

-With SecurityHubSync imported you can now execute it like:
+With SecurityHubJiraSync imported you can now execute it like:

 ```
-await SecurityHubSync.getAllStagesForRegion("us-east-1");
+await SecurityHubJiraSync.getAllFindings("us-east-1");
 ```

 ## Contributing